shreyash-sharma/pong-cpp-wasm/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Well, you know what Paul said right, "The best way to learn is to do".
-So in my quest to understand the intricacies of the super powerful and super fast (tested here) WASM, I decided to code.
+So in my quest to understand the intricacies of the super powerful and super fast (tested <a href ="https://github.com/shreyash-sharma/wasm-cpp-js-timeComparison">here</a>) WASM, I decided to code.

 I wanted to code something cool, nothing's cooler than video games, and the coolest game ever created was Pong.